How to Score Submissions as a Juror | Jury & Review | Crafted Call

 Image Navigation

-Pan — Click and drag within zoomed images
+Pan — Click and drag within a zoomed image

-Full Screen — Click the expand icon for distraction-free viewing
+Full Screen — Use focus mode (press F) for distraction-free viewing

 Was this article helpful?